sandialabs/spack-manager/docs/user_profiles/developers/useful_commands.md

 8. `spack install`: build the software

 ### Environment Loading Process
+As a reminder, the complete, granular list of steps to re-use an environment after sourcing `$SPACK_MANAGER/start.sh` are:
 1. `spack-start`: load Spack in your current shell
 2. `spack env activate`: activate an environment
 3. `spack build env [package] [commands]` or `spack cd -b [spec] && bash -rcfile ../spack-build-env.txt`: run a command in the build environment or dive into the build environment in a subshell